x1n13y84issmd42/creep/README.md

 # Boss

-A tool to execute arbitrary commands in parallel in a set of directories under it's management, essentially demultiplexing them.
+A tool to execute arbitrary commands in parallel in a set of directories under it's management, or, in other words, a command demultiplexing tool.
 Attempts to simplify control over microservice architectures and other complex projects.

 Use it to manage multiple repositories with fewer commands and automate other tasks over bulks of files.